The Role of Storytelling in Organisational Change: Why Meaning Matters as Much as the Message

 Neuroscience has made storytelling more fashionable, but also more vulnerable to hype.

 One useful finding is that successful communication can involve a form of speaker-listener alignment.
-Stephens, Silbert and Hasson used fMRI to study natural verbal communication and found that successful communication was associated with coupling between speaker and listener brain activity.
+Stephens, Silbert and Hasson used fMRI to study natural verbal communication and found that successful communication was associated with coupling between speaker and listener brain activity (Stephens, Silbert and Hasson, 2010).

 That does not mean leaders can control another person’s brain with a story.
 It means effective communication involves shared attention, shared meaning and alignment between speaker and listener.